 At night a number of motorcycle riders from other tank units were killed because they were riding their bikes without headlights on which meant they could not see obstacles in front of their bikes.
 When they hit something they fell to the ground and the tanks following them went over them.
 This happened several times before the motorcycle riders were ordered to turn on their headlights.

 Before traveling west by train, the battalion was issued M3 tanks which came from the 753rd and the 3rd Armor Division.
-It was also at this time, that many of the members of the battalion were given leaves home to say their goodbyes to family and friends.
+It was also at this time, that many of the members of the battalion were given leave home to say their goodbyes to family and friends.
 The battalion traveled by train to Ft.
 Mason in San Francisco, California, where they ferried to Ft.
 McDowell on Angel Island on the U.S.A.T.
 General Frank M. Coxe.
 On the island, they received inoculations and physicals from the battalion’s medical detachment.
-Those members of the battalion who were found to have treatable medical conditions were held back and scheduled to rejoin the battalion at a later date, while some men were simply replaced.
+Those members of the battalion who were found to have treatable medical conditions were held back and scheduled to rejoin the battalion at a later date, while some men were simply replaced by men apparently sent to the island as replacements.

 The members of the battalion pitched the ragged World War I tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
 The tents were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.
 The area was near the end of a runway used by B-17s for takeoffs.
 The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise from the engines as they flew over was unbelievable.
 At night, they heard the sounds of planes flying over the airfield which turned out to be Japanese reconnaissance planes.
 In addition, the khaki uniforms they had been issued were heavy material and uncomfortable to wear in the tropical heat.